Problem-Solving

 Finally, students must also determine why each question requires a different approach, even though they all have a constant of 3/5.

-All of this is exactly what students need to do when faced with those tricky in-context problems in exams.
+This is exactly what students need to do when faced with those tricky, wordy in-context problems in exams.

 You can hear me discuss interleaving and other desirable difficulties with leading researcher Nick Soderstrom here.